bradenwright/music-lesson/README.md

 Lesson plans can link to completed lesson summaries to track progress through the curriculum.

+### `songs/`
+Songs covered in lessons, organized by song name.
+Each song folder contains:
+- **Song information**: Details about the song, key, tempo, when it was covered
+- **Images**: Screenshots and photos of music notation, chord charts, or other visual materials
+- **GuitarPro files**: GuitarPro files (.gp, .gp3, .gp4, .gp5, .gpx files)
+- Links to relevant lesson summaries and lesson plans

+Songs can be linked from lesson summaries and lesson plans to track which songs were covered in each session.

 ## Workflow

 1. **Record Lesson**: Record the lesson session (via Zoom or other method)